 Most of the COVID-19 positive mothers in our study population were between the ages of 20-39 (cumulative prevalence of 81.82%).
 A retrospective study done by Ayed et al. reported a maternal median age of 31 years old, with an age range of 22-40 years old for those diagnosed with COVID-19.
 Besides this being the noted age where most pregnancies occur, this is also the reported age by WHO where most COVID-19 cases occur.
-1,10 These age groups are the most common members of the workforce, and being required or necessitated to be out of their homes for work signifies that they will be exposed more significantly to the virus as compared to the other age ranges.
+These age groups are the most common members of the workforce, and being required or necessitated to be out of their homes for work signifies that they will be exposed more significantly to the virus as compared to the other age ranges.
 Studies done by Dubey et al., Chi et al. and Chamseddine et al. noted a higher rate of cesarean section among mothers who were COVID-19 positive, in contrast to our study where 54.55% of COVID-19 positive mothers had vaginal delivery.

-6,8,11 mothers (n = 27, 60%), were asymptomatic.5 This was also similar to the study of Wang et al. where universal SARS-CoV-2 screening for women admitted for delivery found that all women with positive test results were asymptomatic at the time of testing.9 The same study also noted that the clinical characteristics of COVID-19 infection in pregnancy were similar to those reported for non-pregnant adults with COVID-19 infection.
+This study reported a prevalence of asymptomatic COVID-19 positive mothers at 90.09%, which supports the findings of Patil et al. where they noted that the majority of the SARS-CoV-2 positive mothers (n = 27, 60%), were asymptomatic.
+This was also similar to the study of Wang et al. where universal SARS-CoV-2 screening for women admitted for delivery found that all women with positive test results were asymptomatic at the time of testing.
+The same study also noted that the clinical characteristics of COVID-19 infection in pregnancy were similar to those reported for non-pregnant adults with COVID-19 infection.
 In brief, Wang et al. reported the typical symptoms in positive pregnant women, includes fever, cough, myalgia, malaise and sore throat, and none of them developed severe COVID-19 pneumonia or died.
-9 Salvatore et al. also noted 18 of the 22 mothers who were symptomatic within 7 days of delivery, that 18 (82%) had cough, 9 of whom also reported a fever.
+Salvatore et al. also noted 18 of the 22 mothers who were symptomatic within 7 days of delivery, that 18 (82%) had cough, 9 of whom also reported a fever.
 These findings were similar to our study wherein 2 out of the 22 COVID-19 positive mothers presented with mild symptoms, both had cough as a presenting symptom upon admission.